sagemath/trac_to_gh/Issue 5429.md

-# Issue 5429: Change the QuadraticForm base_ring to only define the equivalence, but not the ring for coefficients/values
+# Issue 5429: Change the QuadraticForm base_ring method to only define the equivalence, but not the ring for coefficients/values

 archive/issues_005429.json:
 ```json